 Lack of Money Excuses

-I see people who have no problems spending money on pet therapy for their dog, but don’t believe they deserve an investment in career coaching.
-They give their pets things and experiences they know the pet will love, but don’t think they’re worth the money to pursue their own passions.
+I see people who have no problems spending money on pet therapy for their dog.
+But they don’t believe they deserve an investment in career coaching.
+They give their pets things and experiences they know the pet will love.
+But they don’t think they’re worth the money to pursue their own passions.

 One of my colleagues always says, “Show me your bank account and I’ll show you what matters to you.”